 Life is hard and bitterly ugly for some people.
 A person’s best isn’t always good.
 And while sometimes it is fair and reasonable to be angry about a situation or how you were treated, you will have to eventually make a choice to let it go.
 That’s easier to do if you can put yourself into the shoes of someone like dad, who needs to face his own lifetime of trauma and actions.

 But that acceptance, that forgiveness, it’s not for dad or whoever you’re holding a grudge against.
 It’s for you, so you can have peace of mind and not have those ugly things hanging around your neck for years of your life.

 Still not sure how to get over the grudge you are holding?
-Speak to a counselor today who can walk you through the process.
-Simply click here to connect with one of the experienced counselors on BetterHelp.com.
+Speak to a therapist today who can walk you through the process.
+Simply click here to connect with one of the experienced therapists on BetterHelp.com.